Finding Credit Card Debt Relief

 Getting debt relief for other types of debt

-Credit card debt is not the only type of debt that you can include in a debt management program.
-You can consolidate almost any type of unsecured debt, not including student loans.
+Credit card debt is not the only type of debt you can include in a debt management program.
+You can consolidate almost any unsecured debt, not including student loans.
 This includes debt consolidation loans, unpaid medical bills that have gone to collections, and even some payday loans.
 If you’re struggling with student loans, then you will need a specialized type of debt relief.

 Using debt consolidation to get relief